-We also clearly set out an Anti-bullying Policy, Equality Objectives and an Equality & Diversity Policy within our behaviour guidelines.
+We also clearly set out an Anti-bullying Policy, Equality Statement and an Equality & Diversity Policy within our behaviour guidelines.
 All teaching staff, classroom assistants and lunchtime supervisors are aware of the contents of this policy and have been consulted in its making, so that consistent levels of behaviour are encouraged.
 The key to good discipline is positive relationships.

 "I know that this is a church school from all of the positive values that the pupils and adults display.
 I feel honoured to be at this school - everybody is lovely, hard working and are very welcoming"

 "This is a beautiful school to be part of and work in.
 Everybody respects each other which shows this is a school with a strong Christian ethos.
 I enjoy coming to the school very much"

 Miss Field (member of staff)